alexeibex/alexeibex.github.io/constitutionallaw.md

   - NY legislature granted Livingston and Fulton, exclusive right to operate steamboats in NY waters.

 #### Case: *[Gibbons v.
 Ogden](Link)*
+- Commerce is more than just buying and selling
+- Among the states includes commerce within the states
+- Power to regulate commerce = power to do anything that is not prohibited by the Constitution.

 <details><summary><i>Case Brief</i></summary>
   <ul>